BillJr99/Ursinus-CS376/_pages/Assignments/asmt-shellscripting.md

 ## Step 4: Fetching CPU Usage Data

+Now, let's write the inside body of the loop above.  **These commands go inside the while loop we've just made.**

 We'll use the `top` command to get CPU usage data and `awk` for processing:

 ```